 The bronchoscope is a long, thin tube.
 It will be inserted through the nose or mouth.
 The scope will be passed down the throat and into the lungs.

 The scope sends an image of the lung tissue to a monitor.
 The images and the scope may be used to remove a small tissue sample.
 If a foreign body is present, it may be removed through the scope.
 If a lavage is planned, a water solution may be used to wash an area.
 The solution is then removed and sent to a lab for examination.

 The removed tissue or secretions will be sent to a lab for examination.

 Anesthesia prevents pain during the procedure.
 You may feel a tugging sensation when the doctor removes a tissue sample.
 You may also have some breathing difficulty or shortness of breath during the procedure.

 Expect some soreness in your throat and hoarseness for a few days after the procedure.
 Any discomfort after the procedure can be managed with medications.

 Right after the procedure, the staff may: Take an x-ray of your lungs.
 Encourage you to sip water.
 You will gradually progress to solid foods.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsCough, shortness of breath, or chest painCoughing up more than a teaspoon of bloodSevere nausea or vomitingIncreased or unusual stridor, which is a noisy sound that is heard when breathingPain that you cannot control with the medications you have been given
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsCough, shortness of breath, or chest painCoughing up more than a teaspoon of bloodSevere nausea or vomitingIncreased or unusual stridor, which is a noisy sound that is heard when breathingPain that you cannot control with the medications you have been given

 If you think you have an emergency, call for emergency medical services right away.